This post may contain affiliate links. Please see our disclosure policy.

 No joke, I ended up with 3 pounds of strawberries this past week.
 My kitchen was busy with all of the strawberry recipes we were eating (Strawberry Chocolate Chip Muffins, Strawberry Lemon Bars), and we even went savory with Strawberry Basil Chicken!

 My kids were asking to make homemade strawberry lemonade, and that was when we came up with the idea of Strawberry Lemonade Cupcakes.
 We set to work on these, trying two different batches until we got it right.
-Let’s just say, we were all very pleased with the results!
+Let’s just say, we were all very pleased with the results of moist lemon cupcakes with an amazing strawberry twist!

 So first up, we will want to gather up these ingredients: